AgentWell/agentwell-core/SCANWELL.md

 **Q: Does ScanWell upload anything without my consent?**

-No. Section L (AgentShield CP upload) only runs if `AGENTSHIELD_API_KEY` is set.
+No. Section L (AgentWell CP upload) only runs if `AGENTWELL_API_KEY` is set.
 Without it, the tool prints a free-tier notice and exits cleanly.
 Nothing leaves your machine.

 **Q: Can I run this in CI?**